I Put a Spell on You: Release and reception

 Derek Johnson believes that "I Put a Spell on You" is one of the "finest rhythm and blues discs ever waxed in this country."
 Retrospectively, the single has also received praise by critics.
 Richie Unterberger of AllMusic considered it "brilliant", while also comparing it to previous material by the Animals, ending on the notion that it is "bluesy".
 Unterberger also claims that "I Put a Spell on You" is "his best early performance", "marvellous", while also stating that it was amongst the best British hits not to become big in America.
 Though never included on an album upon original release, it has later appeared on many albums by Price, the first being This Price Is Right in 1968.

 Charts

+Creedence Clearwater Revival version

+In October 1968, Creedence Clearwater Revival released a cover of this song, which was also on their eponymous debut album released in July 1968.
+The cover fit Fogerty's voice, whose own manic vocal delivery had much in common with Hawkins's powerful singing style.
+It was released in October 1968 with "Walk on the Water" as the B-side.
+This version peaked on the U.S. charts at #58.
+The band performed it at the Woodstock Festival in 1969.